 No, by law, utilities are not permitted to bid.
 With regard to supply, the utility only provides default service, however, the utility will always be responsible for delivering your electricity, repair work, and billing.

-Contract terms will vary, but commonly last for up to 36 months.
+Contract terms will vary, but a final decision on the term length will be clearly communicated via the opt-out letter describing the program.
+Supply contract term lengths commonly last for up to 36 months.

 No, there is no contract to sign.
 The program is designed to be as easy as possible for participants.
 Accounts are automatically enrolled as long as they are currently receiving supply from the utility.

-Residents and small commercial accounts that are enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
+Account holders enrolled in the program may terminate their participation in the program at any time without any early termination or exit fees.
 They may also re-enroll in the program at a later date with no associated re-enrollment fees at the rates scheduled under the original program terms.
-The aggregation program rate will be reflected on the account holder’s utility bill on the next available billing cycle.
+The aggregation program rate will be reflected on the account holder’s utility bill for the following next available billing cycle (remember, account holders always pay for the service they received following the month for which they actually received the service, e.g., pay for June service on your July bill).
 Because switching suppliers requires at least 15 calendar days to process by your utility, you are encouraged to re-enroll in the program at least three weeks prior to the meter read date indicated on your utility bill in order to ensure re-enrollment occurs on a timely basis.

 Having a solar system which allows you to earn net metering credits, e.g., Solarize (New York), does not preclude you from participating in the aggregation program.
 As long as the account holder is receiving supply from the utility, they are able to participate in the aggregation program and will continue to receive net metering credits from the utility.
 Net metering will function in the same way as before you joined the CCA program.
 Your net metering credits will continue to appear on your utility bill and will continue to be calculated based on utility’s Basic Service price.